 India, like China, has seen the numbers of its wealthy residents increase.
 India added 31 new billionaires in 2017 and now has a total of 131.
 The country saw its millionaire population increase by 20% to 263,000 millionaires, though it is just a fraction of China’s 1 million.

 Other Southeast Asian nations like Indonesia, Thailand, Vietnam, Malaysia, and the Philippines mirror a similar trend in rising numbers of wealthy citizens, but numerically they are smaller than mainland China, Hong Kong, Singapore, Japan, and India.

 A “one-size-fits-all” approach will not work in Asia.

 Regulations around market entry, reporting, data management, privacy, and security vary from country to country, which can be costly.

-According to PwC’s Hong Kong Private Wealth Management Report 2017, 82% of firms surveyed cited regulatory issues as one of their top three concerns.
+According to KPMG's Hong Kong Private Wealth Management Report 2021, regulatory challenges are one of the main concerns for private wealth managers.
 Differing regulatory requirements across jurisdictions make it challenging for private wealth managers to operate in multiple locations.
 As a result, PWMs are seeking further cooperation from regional and global regulators.